What if You're not Feeling the Pain

 Robin Road is no different.
 We bring together the information usually presented on websites, blogs, email marketing, social media, printed material, etc and organise it in such a way that improves the person’s access to - and engagement with - it.

-The reason people don’t ‘feel pain’ when it comes to the usual presentation of their information is that they tend to conceptualise the technological future only as ‘a fancier version of the present’; and therefore not decidedly different to what they are already doing.
+People tend not to ‘feel the pain’ when it comes to the usual presentation of their information because they tend to conceptualise the technological future only as ‘a fancier version of the present’; and therefore not decidedly different to what they are already doing.

 Until they experience Robin Road; where they see the positive difference that we make and the benefits that we bring.